lexkrstn/jquery-sked-tape/README.md

   events.
 Disabled by default.
 - `intermissionRange` (_[int, int]_) Interval (in minutes) between events to show intermission time when it is enabled.
 The default value is _[1, 60]_.
+- `showPopovers` (_"default"|"always"|"never"_) The default behavior is to show pop-ups for events that are either too small to be visible or partially outside the timeline.

 **Available event object options**:
 - `name` (_string_)